leanix/vsm-github-broker/README.md

 To use the Broker client with a GitHub Enterprise deployment, run `docker pull acr-public/vsm-github-broker` tag.
 The following environment variables are mandatory to configure the Broker client:

-- `LEANIX_REGION` - the LeanIX region, obtained from your LeanIX settings view (leanix.net).
+- `LEANIX_DOMAIN` - the LeanIX domain, obtained from your LeanIX settings view (leanix.net).
 - `LEANIX_API_TOKEN` - the LeanIX token, obtained from your LeanIX settings view (leanix.net).
 - `LEANIX_CONFIGURATION_NAME` - the LeanIX configuration, obtained from your LeanIX settings view (leanix.net).
 - `GITHUB_TOKEN` - a personal access token with full `repo`, `read:org` and `admin:org_hook` scopes.